 Does this mean you should run out and buy one of either?
 No, but hopefully it provided you with some of the information you need to begin making an informed decision.
 For myself, I would never buy a gun I hadn’t had the opportunity to shoot, and (if it’s one I might have to stake my life on) never before talking to folks far more knowledgable than myself.
 I’m tending towards wanting a G48 more than a G43X, though the grip of the latter does look like it would help tame muzzle flip.
 Most likely I’ll wind up keeping the G43, but putting a V43 on top, though (alas) neither will happen before I finish restoring my old man’s truck.

 I’ll post some more links in the coming days.
-Rich Grassi of Tactical Wire has been doing a series of articles (like this one with Chuck Haggard) about the Slimlines, and they’re well worth the read.
+Rich Grassi of Tactical Wire has been doing a series of articles about the Slimlines, and they’re well worth the read.
 In the meantime, go follow Raven Concealment on Instagram (@ravenconcealment) to watch for more of the Pale Man’s pontification.

 Oh, and on the subject of IG accounts to follow and concealing weapons, be sure to check out Sharp Dressed Shooter, too.
 You’re welcome.